Today, people read manga comic books worldwide but the content originated in Japan.

 16. Titan Books

-This manga publishing house is part of the Titan Publishing Group, with a London headquarters.
+This manga publishing house is part of the Titan Publishing Group, headquartered in London.

-It appeared in 1981 and worked only for an English-speaking audience in the US and England.
+It appeared in 1981 and worked only for English-speaking audiences in the US and England.

 Titan Books publishes books in print and electronic formats and specializes in a wide range of genres, including fiction, nonfiction, fantasy, horror, science fiction, crime, thriller, comics & graphic novels, manga, short stories, and more.